 Study with us

 The University of Manitoba launched its Master of Human Rights (MHR) program in September 2019.
 The program is the first of its kind in Canada and prepares students for careers in human rights advocacy.
 The program is a collaboration of the faculties of Arts, Law, Education, and Social Work.
-It also cooperates with the Centre for Human Rights Research, the Arthur V. Mauro Centre for Peace and Justice in St. Paul’s College, and the National Centre for Truth and Reconciliation.
+It also cooperates with the Centre for Human Rights Research, the Arthur V. Mauro Institute for Peace and Justice in St. Paul’s College, and the National Centre for Truth and Reconciliation.

 The University of Manitoba offers the only Master of Human Rights degree in Canada.
 The degree is a collaboration of the Faculties of Arts, Education, Social Work, and Law.
-The Centre for Human Rights Research, The Arthur V. Mauro Centre for Peace and Justice in St. Paul's College, and the National Centre for Truth and Reconciliation.
+The Centre for Human Rights Research, The Arthur V. Mauro Institute for Peace and Justice in St. Paul's College, and the National Centre for Truth and Reconciliation.

 Students in the Practicum Stream participate in work placements with leading local and international human rights organizations to gain practical, hands-on experience doing human rights work.
 Past work placements have included: